LegendaryEmoji/Norbo-bot/README.md

 discord.js, fs, figlet, node-fetch, util
 * If You Don't Install These Packages, You Will Get Errors | Module Not Found!
 * Done?
 Packages Installed?
 Now Read This!
-Install Node.js For Desktop [Ignore If You're Glitch User] : [12.18.3](https://nodejs.org/en/)
+Install Node.js For Desktop [Ignore If You're Repl Or Glitch User] : [12.18.3](https://nodejs.org/en/)
-Install Visual Studio Code [Ignore If You're Glitch User] : [1.47](https://code.visualstudio.com/) | Use : To On Bot And Editor
+Install Visual Studio Code [Ignore If You're Repl Or Glitch User] : [1.47](https://code.visualstudio.com/) | Use : To On Bot And Editor
 Go To config.js File And Enter Your Information!
 Token = `Put Your Bot Token Here | Check Before For Guide To Get Your Bot Token!`
 Prefix = `Put Your Bot Prefix Here!`